MahmoudNamNam/LeetCode-Problems/README.md

-**Introduction:**
-The Two Sum problem is a classic algorithmic challenge that falls under the "Easy" category, yet it is widely used to test a programmer's problem-solving skills.
-In this article, we will explore the problem, discuss some important topics related to it, mention the companies that frequently ask this question in interviews, provide hints to approach the problem, and finally, present a Python solution.

 **Problem Description:**
 Given an array of integers `nums` and an integer `target`, the task is to return the indices of two numbers in the array such that they add up to the target.
 It is assumed that each input has exactly one solution, and the same element cannot be used twice.